THE BISIE TIN PROJECT SUMMARY

 - 11m @ 1.48% Sn from 71m including 2.5m @ 5.76% Sn

-Copper and rare earth element (Cerium and Lanthanum) mineralisation is commonly associated with the tin rich zone.
+Copper and rare earth element (Cerium and Lanthanum) mineralisation is commonly associated with the tin rich zone, along with elevated lead and zinc.
 Significant results included:

 - 35m @ 0.77% Cu from 53m including 10m @ 1.67% Cu